• PROGRAM

 • Olive oil

-We typify oils to know the majority and minority components of oils produced in Catalonia, as well as their effect on the sensory characteristics perceived by the consumer.
-We also improve milling processes seeking to optimize industrial performance and the quality of the extracted oil.
+We classify oils in order to discover the majority and minority components of oils produced in Catalonia, as well as their effect on the sensory characteristics perceived by consumers.
+We also improve milling processes, seeking to optimize industrial performance and the quality of the extracted oil.

 • Plant health

-We study the interaction of crop management and plant material on the appearance of physiopathies, quality and strategies to mitigate their incidence.
+We study the interaction of crop management and plant material on the appearance of physiopathies, quality and strategies to mitigate their impact.

 • In vitro cultures